uraimo/SwiftyGPIO/README.md

 func writeString(_ value: String) func writeData(_ values: [CChar])

-func readLine() -> String
+func hasAvailableData() throws -> Bool func readLine() -> String
 ```

-A specific method that reads lines of text (`\n` is used as line terminator, the serial read is still non-canonical) is also provided.
+A method to know if there is available data on the UART serial port and a specific method that reads lines of text (`\n` is used as line terminator, the serial read is still non-canonical) are also provided.

 ### 1-Wire